Pseudo-Anosov Flows: A Plane Approach

 Keeping the notation and assumptions from above, we prove the following. \begin{lemma} Let $\cup{A^\pm} \subset P$ denote the union of leaves in $A^\pm$.
 If $l$ is a leaf of $A^\pm$, then $l \cap (\cup A^\mp)$ is a nondegenerate sub-interval of $l$. \end{lemma}

 \begin{proof} For concreteness, suppose $l$ is a leaf of $A^+$.
-If $l_1^-$ and $l_2^-$ are leaves of $A^-$ that intersect $l$, then by definition of axis $l_i$ separates $f(l_i^-)$ from $f^{-1}(l_i^-)$, and so the same is true for any leaf through $l$ between them.
+If $l_1^-$ and $l_2^-$ are leaves of $A^-$ that intersect $l$, then $l_i$ separates $f(l_i^-)$ from $f^{-1}(l_i^-)$, and so the same is true for any leaf through $l$ between them.
 This shows $l \cap \cup A^-$ is connected.
 Lemma \ref{lem_intersections_axes} says that it is nonempty.

-Now suppose $l^- \in A^-$ is a leaf such that $l^- \cap l$ is nonempty and not a singular point.
-Then small segments of $l$ near the intersection point gives a local transversal to $\cF^-$ and so projects nontrivially to $A^-$, thus $l \cap (\cup A^-)$ is nondegenerate.

-Finally, if $l$ is a prong leaf with singularity $p$ such that $\cF^-(p) \in A^-$, then leaves of $A^-$ must accumulate to at least one face of $\cF^-(p)$.
-This face bounds a half-plane which contains a ray $r \subset l$, and so we have a neighborhood of $p$ in $r$ contained in the closure of $A^-$.
-See Figure \ref{fig_nondegenerate_interval}.\qedhere